 Want to hear a little secret?
-Americans love themselves some ice cream, all year round.
+Americans love ice cream, all year round.
 In fact, a whopping 87% of Americans have ice cream in their freezer at any given time.
-Americans eat ice cream on cones, in milkshakes, in tiny, disposable ice cream cups, and even spooned straight from the carton.
+We eat ice cream on cones, in milkshakes, in disposable ice cream cups, and even spooned straight from the carton.

 But despite the joys of eating ice cream, some people think that they cannot enjoy ice cream just because we’re in winter’s icy grip.
 Lucky for you, this is untrue!
 Unfortunately, you might still have some old ice cream expiring away in your freezer.
 That’s why it’s important to make sure your ice cream is handled and stored properly.